-We have all spent a lot more time at home in the past few years.
-Our homes are increasingly becoming a focal point in our lives, in time, money, and entertainment, and Utah home prices reflect their importance.
+We have all spent much more time at home in the past few years.
+Our homes are increasingly becoming a focal point of our lives regarding time, money, and entertainment, and Utah home prices reflect their importance.
 As the global pandemic continues and luxury vacations are postponed or pared down, purchasing and installing a luxury pool in your home may be the most feasible and rewarding option available.

 According to some experts, a custom pool in Utah can add value to your property, anywhere from 5 to 8 percent.
 But aside from resale value, it also adds tremendous value to your lifestyle and turns your home into the luxury vacation you dream of visiting.